Redshift evolution of primordial black hole merger rate

 The amount of the gravitational wave energy emitted in a hyperbolic orbit can be obtained using Eq.~\eqref{E_gw_dot} for elliptic orbit.
 The main amount of energy is emitted when passing the pericenter $r_\p = a (1 - e)$.
 Then, during one orbital period $T = \pi a^{3/2} \sqrt{2 / G m}$ in a highly elongated elliptical orbit $e \approx 1$ energy $\delta E \approx \dot{E}_{\rm gw} T$ will be emitted

 The value $r_\p$ is related to the impact parameter $b$ by the following expression

 $v_{\rm rel}$ is the relative velocity between PBHs at infinity.
 For the formation of a binary, it is necessary that the amount of energy $\delta E = \alpha \mu v_{\rm rel}^2 /2$ be emitted, where $\alpha \geq 1$ and $\mu = m/2$ is the reduced mass.
-Then from Eq.~\eqref{b_1} and Eq.~\eqref{del_E_orb} we get that the impact parameter is
+Then from Eqs.~\eqref{b_1} and~\eqref{del_E_orb} we get that the impact parameter is

 where PBH mass is $m = 30 \Msun$.
 In order to obtain the cross section for the formation of a binary, it is sufficient to set $\alpha = 1$ in this case $b_{\rm max} \approx 12.4 \,$~au

 here $R_{\rm s} = 2 \, G m / c^2$ is the Schwarzschild radius of the black hole, similar expression for the cross section was obtained in Refs.~\cite{1989ApJ...343..725Q,Mouri:2002mc}.